pkrll/Minderwertig/Guidelines/git.md

 But always have someone else to review your changes before merging them.

+If a pull request contains changes that addresses an ``issue``, you can set that issue to automatically close when the pull requests has been approved and merged.
+There are several keywords to use, for example ``close #issueNO``.

+Put the line ``close #12`` in the PRs description, to close issue #12.
+The full list of keywords can [be found here](https://help.github.com/articles/closing-issues-using-keywords/).

 ##### What to look at when reviewing?

 Use the following as a guide for when reviewing someone else's code (but also before creating a pull request).